Practical Meat Cutting Certificate

 This certificate is designed to offer students advanced culinary skills, an understanding of food costing, and an in-depth look at the skills needed for retail and restaurant meat cutting and charcuterie.
 In only three semesters, students will earn a certificate that will provide both culinary and specialized protein skills that retail butchers and independent restaurants value in employees.

-2. Current students or program graduates who are seeking to increase skillsets and enhance their marketability in the industry.
+2. Current students or program graduates who are seeking to increase their skill sets and enhance their marketability in the industry.

 3. Students who are currently completing or who have previously completed the requirements of the ACEF (American Culinary Federation Education Foundation) Apprenticeship or USDL Journeyworker Apprenticeship.